-$i \equiv$ Other information
+$m{i}\equiv$ Other information

-The Directors, on behalf of the Limited Partnership, are responsible for the other information included in the entity's financial statements.
+The Directors of the General Partner, on behalf of the Limited Partnership, are responsible for the other information included in the entity's financial statements.
 Other information includes the directory.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.